ansh512/CampusShare/README.md

 # Installation
 1. Clone the repository from GitHub:
 2. Install dependencies for both server and client:
-3.Set environment variables:
+3. Set environment variables:
-4.Start the server and client:
+4. Start the server and client:

 The server will be running on http://localhost:5000 and the client will be running on http://localhost:3000